Table of contents

 - When you choose to import a PowerPoint, Keynote or PDF document, the document is securely sent to our cloud to be converted into an mmhmm presentation.
 As soon as this conversion process is complete, both the original document and the resulting mmhmm presentation are removed from our servers.

-- When you choose to publish an mmhmm interactive recording, your recorded content is stored on our servers.
+- When you choose to publish a recording to mmhmm TV, your recorded content is stored on our servers.
 Each recording is accessible at a link that you can share as you see fit.
 You can change the link or delete your recording from our servers at any time.